Update August 2017

 If you’ve tried and had success, let me know, saying what model of pressure cooker you used.
 I’d be particularly interested in hearing from people who used an Instant Pot or similar type of electronic pressure cooker.

 Note: Above all, DO NOT attempt to use your electronic pressure cooker to home can jars of pasta sauce.
 The National Center for Home Food Preservation warns explicitly against that.
 They are not canners, regardless of what manufacturers may have originally said.
 Instant Pot, for instance, has publicly withdrawn their support for using their appliances for canners.
 See: Should I can in my electric multi-cooker appliance?
+(I’m aware that one rogue maker with no apparent certifications in the home-canning field continues to defy the professionals and advise otherwise.)

 Remember, freezing is always a great option!
 If you freeze in jars, leave good headspace, and use only straight-sided jars (jars with shoulders may explode on you in the freezer as your sauce expands during freezing.)